 Where to go in the Nicoya Peninsula

-Nicoya’s west and south coasts are the most popular for visitors and offer a wide range of accommodations and access to the peninsula’s wilderness and activities.
+Nicoya’s west and south coasts are the most popular with visitors and offer a wide range of accommodations and access to the peninsula’s wilderness and activities.
 Going down the west coast from Tamarindo you’ll find several beach towns, most notably yoga center Nosara and surfers’ paradise Santa Teresa.
 The most southerly point is Cabo Blanco Reserve and the south coast also has the town of Tambor.
 Nicoya’s interior — where most of the centenarians and almost-centenarians live — and northeastern coast are less visited by tourists but still have much to offer.

 Tamarindo